ChibiOS/ChibiOS/readme.txt

 *** 2.7.0 ***
 - FIX: Fixed UART4 and 5 marked as not present in STM32F30x devices (bug #426)
   (backported to 2.6.1).
+- FIX: Fixed warning in STM32 ICU/PWM drivers when used on STM32F3xx
+  (bug #425)(backported to 2.6.1).
 - FIX: Fixed conditional code error in STM32 PWM driver (bug #424)(backported to 2.6.1).
 - FIX: Fixed error in Guards of pwm_lld.h from STM32 (bug #423)(backported to